-An agreement has been entered into with J.P.
+An agreement has been signed with J.P.
 Morgan Securities LLC ("J.P.
-Morgan") on a licence allowing several of the association's funds to use J.P.
-Morgan's index, including the establishment of mixed indexes using J.P.
+Morgan") on a licence that several of the association's funds may use J.P.
+Morgan's index, including low mixed indices by using J.P.
 Morgan's index.